 Defining Go-To-Market Strategy

-Product Management knows that products are only successful if the product is bought by customers.
-Their definition of a go-to-market strategy means that the right pieces are put in place so that a successful product is marketed and sold effectively.
+Product Management knows that products are only successful if bought by customers.
+A go-to-market strategy means that the right pieces are put in place so that a successful product is marketed and sold effectively.

 Product Managers are responsible for gathering customer-focused requirements.
 Their job is to correctly collect and analyze customer input.

-Following on from requirements gathering, the next step is for Product Managers to translate that into product requirements which engineering uses to create the final product.
-This translation of “the customer said” to “the product does” is a core Product Management function which involves immense effort and tact in guiding engineering to the best solution.
+FIn line with gathering requirements, the next step is for Product Managers to translate that into product requirements, which engineering uses to create the final product.
+This translation of “the customer said” to “the product does” is a core Product Management function, which involves immense effort and tact in guiding engineering to the best solution.

-Product Managers are responsible for guiding sales and marketing to use the best messages when promoting products.
-In some cases, this role is given to Product Marketing Managers.
+Finally, Product Managers are responsible for guiding sales and marketing to use the best messages when promoting products.
+In some cases, Product Marketing Managers take on this role.
 Sales and Marketing use the information given to them by Product Managers to best communicate the value of the product and complete the sales process.